hellocomrade/ArcObject/README.md

 If you know the interface that you are interested, it's always convenient to lookup the corresponding OMD directly.
 Otherwise, you feel you are playing a hide and seek game...

 OK, let's play the hide and seek game.
 Here is the deal: I'd like to open a file based GeoDatabase and get the information about the feature classes in it.
 If you are a programmer, you may know opening a file from disk usually use some functions like "open", or "openfile" etc. Since we are OOP, there got be a class that we can apply this function.
-Before you dive into the my darlings ocean, I grab your arms and say: wait a minute, one more thing I need to mention: there three surivial rules for playing with My Darlings (OMD):
+Before you dive into the my darlings ocean, I grab your arms and say: wait a minute, one more thing I need to mention: three surivial rules for playing with My Darlings (OMD):

-1. During interface tracing, everytime an interface that implements IUnknown is reached, you know this is the end.
+**I**.
+During interface tracing, everytime an interface that implements IUnknown is reached, you know this is the end.
 Notice that I use the workd "interface" not class?
 AO is built on top of Microsoft COM standard.
 It's bascially saying that every function call should be made against an instance of some kind of interface.
 By [protocol](https://msdn.microsoft.com/en-us/library/windows/desktop/ms680509(v=vs.85).aspx), every interface defined under the domain of COM must implement IUnknown interface.
 Don't worry what's in IUnknown, keep it unknown is not a bad idea.
 All you need to know is that it's a dead end once we see an interface in OMD that implements IUnknown directly.
 We have reached the toppest level of OMD hierarchy.

 ![workspacefactory](https://github.com/hellocomrade/ArcObject/blob/master/lesson5/workspacefactory.png)

 WorkspaceFactory is a class that implements IWorkspaceFactory, which is an inbound interface and implements IUnknown.
 This tell us that IWorkspaceFactory is a top level interface.

-2. Accessing functions defined in an interface is always through an instances of certain type of class.
+**II**.
+Accessing functions defined in an interface is always through an instances of certain type of class.
 This class type is either a [Coclass](https://msdn.microsoft.com/en-us/library/24z8966k.aspx) or "instantiable" class, which is a type of class that it's instance can only be retrieved through other classes.
 This could mean retrieveing either from factory, singlton or upcasting.
 Let's still use WorkspaceFactory as the example.
-In AO.Net:

 ```c#
 [ComImport, ClassInterface((short) 0), Guid("FBF5715D-A05D-11D4-A64C-0008C711C8C1")]